feathr-ai/feathr/docs/how-to-guides/troubleshoot-feature-definition.md

 ## How to Use This Guide

-The guide is pretty comprehensive and covers quite diverse errors.
 To use this guide more efficiently, follow these steps:

 - The error message may appear in either `feathr start` or `feathr test` terminal.
 Read outputs from both of them.
 - The error message sometimes maybe pretty verbose.
 Just focus on the line that follows `Caused by: `.